Creative Pattern Cutting

 This course runs for three terms every year, each term consists of 10 Thursday evening classes.
 We take a break over half term.

 Prior experience of sewing is required for this course.
-We also recommend Jacquie’s Advanced Sewing Techniques class that follows this one each week where you can learn additional skills that will help you to become more confident in pattern cutting and sewing garments.
+We also recommend Jacquie’s Sewcialising class that follows this one where you can learn additional skills that will help you to become more confident in pattern cutting and sewing garments.

 Click on the booking links to see if there are still spaces, if their are none available email us at email@example.com to go on the waiting list.